koenidv/chirp-backend/README.md

 ## Testing

-todo
+Run tests using `deno test`.

 ### Mock Server

-The *GET* methods at and below */v1/tweet* and */v1/user* are available as mocked endpoints for testing.
+The *GET* methods at and below */v1/tweet* and */v1/user* are available as mocked endpoints for frontend testing.
 Simply direct your requests to `https://a092a8fb-fc57-4e0e-b09f-3f41170486b0.mock.pstmn.io`.

 Mocked user: *halbunsichtbar*
 Mocked tweet: *72969718891000*